thechangelog/changelog.com/INFRASTRUCTURE.md

 Application (changelog-2022-03-13.fly.dev)
 ```

-The production database - PostgreSQL - is running on Fly.io too.
+The production database - PostgreSQL - is running on Neon.tech.
 It is a
-replicated setup, with one leader & one replica.
+replicated setup, with one leader (RW) & one replica (RO).
+We are currently not
+using the replica, and since Neon.tech scales down to 0, this isn't costing
+anything.

 ```
 Application (changelog-2022-03-13.fly.dev)
 ↓
-PostgreSQL Leader
+PostgreSQL Leader (RW)
 ↓
-PostgreSQL Replica
+PostgreSQL Replica (RO)
 ```